JoshThorntonDev/SDO-A1/README.md

 It works through the '-- --coverage' found in 'Run unit tests' in ci-build.
 This argument causes jest to save a code coverage report as it conducts its tests.
 The report is saved in the ARTIFACTS tab through store_artifacts in ci-build.
 The code coverage report can be found within the artifacts tab of the ci-build job.
 It can be viewed by clicking the artefact "src/coverage/lcov-report/index.html".
 It will then present you with a table showing code coverage.
+The code coverage report can be found within the artifacts tab of the ci-build job.
+It can be viewed by clicking the artefact "src/coverage/lcov-report/index.html".
+It will then present you with a table showing code coverage.

 ### Artefact Generation
 Generating a deployable version of the application takes time.
 If it needs to be done manually, when a change is made, someone may forget to build a new version with the updated code, wasting even more time.